spyder-ide/spyder-api-docs/docs/plugin_development.rst

 Third, it includes a brief explanation about the type of plugins in Spyder and their benefits.
 Fourth, it defines how to setup the environment for a plugin development.
 Fifth, it explains the steps to build and publish a simple plugin.
-This plugin incorporates a configurable pomodoro timer in the status bar and some toolbar buttons to interact with it.
+This plugin incorporates a configurable Pomodoro timer in the status bar and some toolbar buttons to interact with it.
 Finally, the tutorial concludes highlighting the key points of developing plugins with Spyder to improve its maintenance and adaptability.

 .. _Spyder: https://www.spyder-ide.org